-ANTH 125 Evolution, Science and Religion
+ANTH 125 Evolution, Science and Religion (3) 3 hours lecture

 The course focuses on the long-standing debate surrounding biological evolution and various religious views of creation.
 The evidence and arguments offered for and against evolution and creationist world views are examined in the context of science and the scientific method, the influence of cultural and personal values, the nature and use of evidence, and the difference between knowledge and belief.